jeff4/bionotes.github.io/_comp/git-notes.md

 		* Note again that the local directory is bolded and called **protodev-llm**.
 Located in `/demo_files/protodev-llm/`.
 		* All files including .git and .gitignore are stored there.
 * Test edited at github.com and used `git pull origin` to verify that files are pulling and pushing properly.
 All working!

+## 3/24
+* [Instructions](https://stackoverflow.com/a/10510482) on forcing local changes to github (aka forcing from local client to github).
+Short version: `git push -f origin`
+* [Instructions](https://phoenixnap.com/kb/git-overwrite-local-branch-with-remote) on forcing the local client to accept the current True state from remote (aka from GitHub).
+Short version has 2 steps:
+	1. `git fetch`
+	1. `git reset --hard @{u}`   Note: '@{u} is a shorthand for the upstream branch that your current branch is tracking.
+The shorthand is useful if you are not sure of the name of the remote branch, as you don't have to specify it.'